135 Duke Marine Lab Road

-As an interdisciplinary marine conservation ecologist, I strive for an integrative approach bringing together ecology, oceanography, conservation, natural resource management and social sciences (particularly with respect to governance).
-My research focuses on applying ecological theory to develop applied solutions to natural resource management and conservation problems across a range of scales.
-Specifically, my current work centers on: 1) mismatches between the scale of management and inter- and intra-specific interactions; 2) understanding social and ecological processes that generate pattern in anthropogenic stressors and biodiversity at meso- and macro-scales; and 3) conservation of areas beyond national jurisdiction (ABNJ).
-I address these topics by developing empirical models using large species observation, fisheries and physical oceanographic datasets and by working with social scientists to understand social-ecological interactions, and inform marine policy and governance.
+Daniel is an assistant research professor with the Marine Geospatial Ecology Lab at Duke University.
+As an interdisciplinary marine conservation scientist, he strives for an integrative approach bringing together ecology, biogeography, oceanography, conservation, natural resource management and social sciences (particularly with respect to governance).
+His research focuses on applying ecological and biogeographical theory to develop applied solutions to natural resource management and conservation problems across a range of scales.
+Specifically, his current work centers on: 1) mismatches between the scale of management and inter- and intra-specific interactions; 2) understanding social and ecological processes that generate pattern in anthropogenic stressors and biodiversity at meso- and macro-scales; and 3) conservation of areas beyond national jurisdiction (ABNJ).
+He addresses these topics by developing empirical models using large species observation, fisheries and physical oceanographic datasets and by working with social scientists to understand social-ecological interactions to inform marine policy and governance.